 A classic dish that’s surprisingly affordable, impress your flatmates and fill your belly with this delicious bowl of creamy, cheesy goodness.
 Another great winter warmer, give this a go when the temperature dips.

-If you’ve got a dinner party planned to celebrate the New Year or just need something to cure those post-Christmas blues, then spice things up with these great chicken fajitas.
+If you’ve got a dinner party planned to celebrate the New Year or just need something to cure those post-Christmas blues, then spice things up with smoky, spicy or creamy chicken fajitas.

 Accompaniments and extras